-Gifted and Talented Education in Atlanta Public School System provides differentiated instruction for the intellectually advanced and creatively gifted student.
-Gifted services are available in all Atlanta Public Schools for students in grades K-12.
+Gifted and Talented Education in Atlanta Public Schools (APS) provides differentiated instruction for the intellectually advanced and creatively gifted student.
+Gifted services are available in all traditional APS schools for students in grades K-12.

-For any child who is referred for gifted testing, Atlanta Public Schools is required to gather information in the following areas: Mental Ability, Creativity, Achievement, and Motivation.
+For any child who is referred for gifted testing, APS is required to gather information in the following areas: Mental Ability, Achievement, Creativity, and Motivation.
 The instruments selected for each area meet the guidelines of Georgia Board of Education Rule 160-4-2-.38.